 - Promote leadership in outdoor education with emphasis on safety, first aid, search and rescue techniques and other facets of wilderness survival.

-Mission Search and Rescue is a registered charitable non-profit society, and is administered by elected Executive Officers for the overall operation of team affairs.
+Mission Search & Rescue is a registered charitable non-profit society, and is administered by elected Executive Officers for the overall operation of team affairs.
 These include budgeting, management of accounts, equipment, fundraising, training and other key activities.

 The team also presents public information and education programs throughout the year to schools, youth organizations and other interested groups.

 Mission Search and Rescue team consists of approximately 25 active members.
 Not everyone goes into the field during an incident.
 There are search managers, communications people, media and public relations people and some members that are involved solely in community events and public education.